greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-table.html.md

 `
 ```

-**Important:** If a primary key exists, it is the default distribution key for the table.
+> **Important** If a primary key exists, it is the default distribution key for the table.
 If no primary key exists, but a unique key exists, this is the default distribution key for the table.

 #### <a id="topic36"></a>Custom Distribution Key Hash Functions